pwaring/dehydrated-djbdns/README.md

 ## Usage

-To use this script, run `letsencrypt.sh` as normal with the following additional command line arguments:
+To use this script, run `dehydrated` as normal with the following additional command line arguments:

  * `--hook /path/to/hook.py`